riddopic/WebSphere/README.md

     * `all`:         Installs all available fixes.

 * `node[:websphere][:iim][:install_location]`: The installation directory for
+  Application Client.
-  Application Client. **Note:** the installation will append `/InstallationManager/ eclipse` to the specified directory, if you specify a value of `/app/im` the actual installation directory will be `/app/im/InstallationManager/eclipse`.
+  **Note:** the installation will append `/IBM/InstallationManager/eclipse` to the specified directory, if you specify a value of `/app/im` the actual installation directory will be `/app/im/InstallationManager/eclipse`.
   Default is `/opt/IBM/InstallationManager/eclipse`.

 * `node[:websphere][:iim][:install_type]`: [Symbol] Used to specify whether to install the Packaging Utility with Installation Manager, or to only install Installation Manager standalone.
 The Packaging Utility provides a toolset to